 Trees & Development

-John Morris Arboricultural Consultancy provides technical input and advice on trees to help inform design layouts which consider the constraints and opportunities from trees, ensuring your project meets council planning requirements.
+At John Morris Arboricultural Consultancy, we provide technical input and advice on trees to help inform design layouts which consider the constraints and opportunities from trees, ensuring your project meets planning requirements.

-We provide a range of services from basic tree surveys and arboricultural summary reports, to arboricultural impact assessments, method statements and tree protection plans, depending on the size of your project and planning conditions - all over Northern Ireland, Ireland and the rest of the UK..
+We provide a range of services from basic tree surveys and arboricultural summary reports, to arboricultural impact assessments, method statements and tree protection plans, depending on the size of your project - all over Northern Ireland, Ireland and the rest of the UK.

-Our reports and plans are designed to fit the RIBA Plan of Work 2013 and created to the highest professional industry standards, in accordance with British Standard 5837: 2012 Trees in relation to design, demolition and construction - Recommendations.
+Our reports and plans are designed to fit stages in the RIBA Plan of Work 2020 and created to the highest professional industry standards, in accordance with British Standard 5837: 2012 Trees in relation to design, demolition and construction - Recommendations.

 At John Morris Arboricultural Consultancy we see trees as assets when it comes to development, not constraints.